sensu/sensu-go-workshop/lessons/operator/06/README.md

 TODO (coming soon).

-## EXERCISE: using built-in event filters
+## EXERCISE 1: using built-in event filters

 Let's use a built-in filter with a handler we configured in [Lesson 4](/lessons/operator/04/README.md#readme).

-1. Modify a handler configuration template to use a built-in filter.
+1. **Modify a handler configuration template to use a built-in filter.**

    Let's modify the handler template we created in [Lesson 4](/lessons/operator/04/README.md#readme) (i.e. `slack.yaml`), and replace the `filters: []` line with the following: